Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: The enhancement mechanism

 The Planck 2018 constraints \cite{Akrami:2018odb,Ade:2018gkx}

 favor the parametrization

 with $N=60$.
-This result can be obtained from many inflation models \cite{Starobinsky:1980te,Kaiser:1994vs,Bezrukov:2007ep}.
+This result can be obtained from many inflationary models \cite{Starobinsky:1980te,Kaiser:1994vs,Bezrukov:2007ep}.
 With the $e$-folding number reducing to $40$, the formula \eqref{ns:2} is inconsistent with the observational data, and it should be modified to

 to be consistent with the observational data with $N=40$.
-To get the inflation potential with the prediction \eqref{ns:43}, we can use the method of potential reconstruction \cite{ Lin:2015fqa}.
+To get the inflationary potential with the prediction \eqref{ns:43}, we can use the method of potential reconstruction \cite{ Lin:2015fqa}.
 The reconstructed potential from the general parametrization

 is the chaotic inflation \cite{Linde:1983gd, Lin:2015fqa}

 and the corresponding tensor-to-scalar ratio is

 Comparing Eq. \eqref{pre:ns1} to Eq. \eqref{ns:43}, we get $n=2/3$, and the predictions are